NEUP-Net-Depart/mengxin-2018/README.md

 Let your link display with your official name or widely-known nickname.
 Make sure the link leads to the right place on click.

 Please do NOT edit or remove others' link.
+Now this is my experiment of creating a new branch.

 ### Part 1: Git Tutorial
 - your name